yash-babariya/fullstack/README.md

 ## 🚀 Features

-- React frontend with Vite for fast development and optimized builds
+- React frontend with Vite for fast development and optimized production builds.
-- Node.js backend with Express
+- Node.js backend powered by Express.
-- Fullstack deployment configuration for Vercel
-- Concurrently run frontend and backend in development
 - JWT Authentication with token management in localStorage.
+- Joi validation for validating user input and API request data.
 - MongoDB for database storage.
+- Fullstack deployment configuration for Vercel.
+- Concurrently run frontend and backend servers in development.

 ## 🛠️ Technologies Used